kazewong/flowMC/docs/source/index.rst

 - Suit for problems with multi-modality.

-Five steps to use flowMC
+Five steps to use flowMC's guide
 ========================

 #.
 You will find basic information such as installation and a quick guide in the :ref:`quickstart-section-top`.